jacobwi/new_banking/README.md

 Credits: Script Created By: @onlyserenity(amjedcha)

-Licensing: Please do not edit it or post it anywhere else without @onlyserenity's permission.
+Licensing: Please do not edit the background picture of the tablet or post it anywhere else claiming it's yours without @onlyserenity's permission.